-PROBATION AND DELINOUENCY
+PROBATION AND DELINQUENCY

-Directors must understand the serious impact of Section 162 of the Act (declaration of delinquent directors) which states that a director may be declared delinquent, or placed on probation, if that person is, or was, a director within two years of the court application.
-The Zondo Commission of Enquiry into State Capture made a recommendation to amend the Companies Act to extend this time bar to five years, and this proposal is contained in the Companies Second Amendment Bill, 2023.
+Directors must understand the serious impact of Section 162 of the Act (declaration of delinquent directors) which states that a director may be declared delinquent, or placed on probation, if that person is, or was, a director within five years of the court application.
+(This was previously two years, however the Zondo Commission of Enquiry into State Capture made a recommendation to extend this time bar to five years, and this has been incorporated into the Amendment Act).